alexholcombe/MOTcircularClean/README.md

 - [Square traj, modulations](experiment_specific/rps_limit/square.md)

+## Eyetracking Nov 2023

+When does driftCorrect happen?

 ## Eyetracking

 To the self-test of eyetrackingCode/EyeLinkCoreGraphicsPsychoPyHolcombeLab.py, I've tried to add a trial.
+Don't think that version is tested yet.

 For fixation report analysis from EDF files, see https://github.com/alexholcombe/MOTcircular/tree/master/dataPreprocess file